xunker/multi_zip/README.md

 zip.backend = :rubyzip
 ```

-You can see what backends are available:
+You can see what backends are supported:

 ```ruby
 > MultiZip::File.supported_backends